The single most important thing you can do to make your passwords safer is to use a password manager. Or two.

 Why you need a password manager

 These days, an eight-character password just won't do.
 Modern password-cracking tools will make short work of it.
-It's much safer to have a 12-character or 15-character password that includes uppercase and lowercase letters, numerals and punctuation marks.
+It's much safer to have a 16-character password that includes uppercase and lowercase letters, numerals and punctuation marks.

 What password managers do